-Science: Investigate the role of soil fertility in improving food security using the WebQuest The Growing Challenge in Senegal .
+Science: Investigate the role of soil fertility in improving food security using the video The Growing Challenge in Senegal (link above).
 Learn from the experiences of two Peace Corps Volunteers who worked with Senegalese farmers to use local soil knowledge to improve agricultural productivity.
 After completing the WebQuest, try using a soil testing kit to determine the nutrient content in soil samples from your community.

-Math: Analyze the UN's Estimated and Projected World Population graph and then the Estimated and Projected World Population by Area (region) graph.
+Math: Search the UN's website for their estimated and projected world population and estimated and projected world population by area (region).
 What information can you discern from these data and projections?
 Compare the data with the FAO map of Prevalence of Undernourishment in the Total Population .
 Given the projected trends and the current prevalence of undernourishment, in which regions do you predict the greatest food security challenges in the coming decades?
 How would a higher or lower rate of population growth change your predictions?

 Service Learning : Analyze food security issues in your state using the USDA's interactive Food Environment Atlas.
 After identifying key needs in your area, develop a strategy for addressing the need through service.
 Use World Wise Schools' service learning ideas and food security project ideas for guidance.